How to Know If Your Criminal Defense Attorney Is Actually Working Your Case

 1. You Can't Get a Return Call Within 48 Hours

 Attorneys are busy.
 That's real.
 But if you consistently can't get a callback within two business days, something is wrong.
-You're not asking for 24/7 availability — you're asking for basic professional communication.
+You're not asking for 24/7 availability, you're asking for basic professional communication.
 Read our full guide on what to do when your attorney won't return your calls.

 If this sounds familiar, you may want to read when it's time to fire your lawyer.

 What to do: Send a written communication (email or letter) documenting your attempts to reach them.
 Write: "I've called on [dates] and have not received a response.
 Please update me on the status of my case by [date]."
 This creates a paper trail.
+Do it right now, it takes 3 minutes.

 2. They Can't Tell You What Motions They've Filed

 Ask your attorney: "What motions have you filed in my case?"
-If they stumble, get vague, or say "we're not there yet" six months into your case — that's a problem.
+If they stumble, get vague, or say "we're not there yet" six months into your case, that's a problem.

 Every criminal case has potential motions.
 Suppression motions.
 Discovery motions.
 Motions to dismiss.
 If your attorney hasn't filed a single motion and can't explain why, they may not be working your case.